Updated on July 25, 2019

 With that growing data set, there is an increased need to be able to mine that data; without complexity.

-When I starting using Salesforce about 4 years ago, I really liked the Salesforce Global Search facility that allowed me to search for any type of record in the database.
 However, I was very disappointed to find there was no ability to search for records using criteria across multiple objects (i.e. search for all contacts in the database that are related to accounts in a specific industry).

-Upon inquiry, I was directed to the report writer to perform searches that required criteria from more than one object.
 Assuming the proper report types are in place, I was usually able to create the report to conduct what was originally just a search request.

 There are two main challenges with using the Salesforce report writer to perform specific searches:

 This inability to mine data easily and intuitively in the database inspired us to create Ascendix Search an advanced searching tool for Salesforce.
-With the Cross Object Query Builder of Ascendix Search app, you are able to generate a report tailored specifically to your needs.

 In this short video, you can see how the database is flattened and the templates are used to search within your Salesforce instance across custom objects: